jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 The paper: [https://arxiv.org/abs/1703.02910](https://arxiv.org/abs/1703.02910)

-In my opinion this is the currently the most important paper about active learning for deep learning.
+In my opinion this is the currently the most important paper about active learning for deep learning, so we are going to cover this in detail.

 The idea is that Bayesian neural networks give better uncertainty measures.

 In a Bayesian neural network, every parameter in the model is sampled from a distribution.
 Then, when doing inference, we need to integrate over all the possible parameters.
 So we're using an ensemble of infinite different networks to compute the output.
+---

 An uncertainty measure from a single network might be flawed (maybe it's over confident in the output), but the ideas is that going over many networks is going to improve that.